 Among the more famous sources for oil paints, W&N has been supplying colors to artists since 1832.
 W&N's affordable oil paint line is "Winton."
 About 78 percent of Amazon reviewers give the paints five stars.

-- 47 colors to select from, including cadmium red and yellows, cerulean blue, viridian, and alizarin crimson.
+- There are 47 colors to select from, including cadmium red and yellows, cerulean blue, viridian, and alizarin crimson.

 - The hues are lightfast (they don't fade in direct sunlight).